Youth and Media at the Berkman Klein Center for Internet & Society

 The increasing complexity and frequency of social media usage has made different stakeholders (including parents, educators, technology providers, policy-makers, and young people themselves) concerned about challenges youth face online, including threats to safety, lack of privacy, and exposure to violent and hateful content online.
 Conversely, a growing body of research shows that the Internet offers youth new avenues for education, civic engagement, interaction with current events, and access to high quality information (Ito et al., 2013; Gordon, Baldwin-Philippi, & Balestra, 2013; Cortesi & Gasser, 2015).

-Against this backdrop, the Youth and Media project at the Berkman Center for Internet and Society at Harvard University takes a closer look at U.S. youth age 12-18 and the dynamics of their interaction with the Internet, particularly in regards to social media.
+Against this backdrop, the Youth and Media project takes a closer look at U.S. youth age 12-18 and the dynamics of their interaction with the Internet, particularly in regards to social media.
 Due to the broad scope of youth’s interaction with the Internet, we have subdivided the Youth and Media project into two overarching categories: (1) “Risks”, in which we examine the challenges young people face on the Internet, and (2) “Opportunities”, in which we examine how the Internet can be a force for good in young people’s lives.
 Within these overarching categories, we have various projects that are outline in greater depth below.

 At the Youth and Media Project, we rely primarily upon qualitative methods in our research.
 At the outset of the project, there was little information about youth’s Internet usage because the topic had not been previously pursued by academia.
 Therefore, we knew that we needed to start with descriptive research to provide foundational knowledge about how young people interact with technology and the Internet.
 We learned quickly that, while quantitative survey methods provided raw data, they did not tell the complete story of youth’s activity in cyberspace.
 As a result, we looked to other research methods to generate necessary descriptive information.
 Soon, we started experimenting with qualitative methods as a means of overcoming the shortcomings of quantitative methods; we found success.